choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 layout: "layouts/post.njk"
 ---

-This is part of a multi-country trip I had.
+Caucasus!
+This was part of a multi-country trip I had.
 See also: [Georgia](../2025-10-georgia/).
 I went with a friend and two others, four of us boys sharing one car.
 To explore the sparse mountainous countries in the Caucasus region, a car was definitely needed.